-Words by: Simon Difford
+Words by Simon Difford

 Classically the Gimlet is a simple 50-50 mix of gin and lime cordial but the rise in vodka's popularity during the 1990s and early noughties saw vodka frequently used in place of gin to make a Gimlet.
 As gin has recently regained ground on vodka so it has reclaimed its rightful place in the Gimlet.

 Legend has it that while the ratings drunk rum, their officers drink gin so naturally mixed Rose's lime cordial with gin to make Gimlets.
-Hence, the creation of the Gimlet is the result of circumstance rather than clever mixing of ingredients, and that's the way it tastes if you try an un-chilled (they had no ice) 50-50 Gimlet.
+So it is said that the creation of the Gimlet is the result of circumstance rather than clever mixing of ingredients, and to be honest - that's the way it tastes if you try an un-chilled (they had no ice) 50-50 Gimlet.
 However, stirred over ice, mixed to more balanced proportions and the result is divine.
-Gin and lime just work, that's why it's the garnish of choice for G&Ts.
+Gin and lime just work, that's why it should be the garnish of choice for G&Ts.

 As for the name, a 'gimlet' was a small tool used to tap the barrels of spirits which were carried on British Navy ships: this could be the origin of the drink's name.
 Another story cites a naval doctor, Rear-Admiral Sir Thomas Desmond Gimlette (1857-1943), who is said to have mixed gin with lime 'to help the medicine go down'.
 Although credible, it is not substantiated in his obituary in The Times, 6 October 1943, nor his entry in Who Was Who 1941-1950, and we guess pretty much every doctor in the Navy spurted a similar mantra at the time.